georgeTs19/BI-Amsterdam-Airbnb-Analysis/README.md

 The complete code for these steps is provided in the `BI-PreProccessingDatasetFINAL.ipynb` notebook.

 ## How to Use
-1.Clone this repository:
+1. Clone this repository:
    ```bash
    git clone https://github.com/georgeTs19/BI-Amsterdam-Airbnb-Analysis.git
    ```
-2.Download the reviews.csv.gz dataset from the Inside Airbnb website and place it in the datasets folder.
+2. Download the reviews.csv.gz dataset from the Inside Airbnb website and place it in the datasets folder.
-3.Open the BI-PreProccessingDatasetFINAL.ipynb notebook and run the code to preprocess the datasets.
+3. Open the BI-PreProccessingDatasetFINAL.ipynb notebook and run the code to preprocess the datasets.
-4.Use the processed files in a BI application of your choice for further analysis.
+4. Use the processed files in a BI application of your choice for further analysis.

 ## Qlik Dashboard Analysis & Insights